linode/docs/docs/guides/security/basics/what-is-cryptography/index.md

 Public key cryptography, or asymmetric cryptography, uses two keys on each end of the communication.
 Each pair consists of a public and a private key.
 Public keys are exchanged between sender and recipient.
 The sender then uses the recipient’s public key to encrypt the message.
 The recipient uses their private key to decrypt the message.
 Examples of public key use are plentiful in just about any communication over the Internet such as [HTTPS](/docs/guides/introducing-http-2/), [SSH](/docs/guides/connect-to-server-over-ssh-on-linux/), [OpenPGP](https://www.openpgp.org/), [S/MIME](https://en.wikipedia.org/wiki/S/MIME), and a [website’s SSL/TLS certificate](/docs/guides/what-is-a-tls-certificate/).

 The math connecting public and private keys makes it impossible to derive the private key from the public key.
-The public key is derived from the private key.
-This is why private keys should never be shared.
+However, the public key is derived from the private key, which is why private keys should never be shared.

 Hash functions are one-way functions and completely irreversible.
 This renders the original message unrecoverable.
 A hashing algorithm produces unique outputs for each input.
-Examples include [SHA-256 and SHA3-256](https://en.wikipedia.org/wiki/Cryptographic_hash_function#Cryptographic_hash_algorithms) both of which change any input into a new and complex 256-bit output.
+Examples include [SHA-256 and SHA3-256](https://en.wikipedia.org/wiki/Cryptographic_hash_function#Cryptographic_hash_algorithms), both of which change any input into a new and complex 256-bit output.
 Bitcoin, the largest and best known of the cryptocurrencies, uses SHA-256 cryptographic hash function in its algorithm.
 Almost all passwords are stored securely as hashed functions which are then used to verify the correct password is being used.
 A hacker must try every input possible to find the exact same hash, which renders the effort useless.

 ## What is Cryptography in Cyber Security?